ModelEarth/community/projects/maps/README.md

 Our map javascipt resides in localsite/js/map.js

 DONE - Activate a clickable legend in the map.js file.
-Examples in [Georgia Recycling Maps](../../../localsite/map/recycling/ga/).

-DONE - Convert colored legend bullets into checkboxes and update filtering process to show the map points for all selected categories. <!--[legend sample in EWG](../../../community/map/ewg/).-->
+Examples in [Georgia Recycling Maps](../../../localsite/map/#show=recyclers&state=GA). <!-- Converted colored legend bullets into checkboxes and update filtering process to show the map points for all selected categories.
+Similar to  EWG ../../../community/map/ewg/ -->

-TO DO - Process data and populate "regions within states" menu to filter by sets of counties.
+TO DO - [Process region file with Python](../../../community-data/us/edd/) and populate "regions within states" menu to filter by sets of counties.
 Apply to [region_select dropdown](../../../localsite/info/#mapview=counties&state=GA).

-TO DO - Update the map.js [US Map](../../../localsite/info/#mapview=US&show=vehicles) to include a choropleth map layer and/or show the industry density [above our upcoming NAICS Tabulator](../../../localsite/info/naics/#mapview=US&show=vehicles) to represent <a href="../mobility/">locations potentially impacted by the transition to EV</a>.
+TO DO - Update the map.js [US Map](../../../localsite/info/#geoview=country) to include a choropleth map layer and/or show the industry density [above our upcoming NAICS Tabulator](../../../localsite/info/naics/#mapview=US&show=vehicles) to represent <a href="../mobility/">locations potentially impacted by the transition to EV</a>.
 See [choropleth map samples](../../start/maps/).

 <!--
 Move items above into our [Carbon Cycle Project Board](https://github.com/localsite/localsite/projects/1).
 See [Hack for LA](https://github.com/hackforla/website/projects/7) examples.